Countdown to Small Business Saturday: Small Business Website Tools

 Given the current climate and buzz, you might be led to think that it’s all about social media and that e-mail is no longer relevant.
 In reality this couldn’t be further from the truth.
 That’s why one of the features you’ll want to include on your website is an e-mail list sign up.

 Another important aspect of reaching potential customers these days is ensuring that your site is mobile friendly.
-Beyond the benefit of having a fast-loading page and allowing mobile users to easily consume your content, mobile-friendliness is becoming increasingly relevant in terms of search engine optimization (SEO), with Google preparing to switch to a mobile-first search index some time next year.
+Beyond the benefit of having a fast-loading page and allowing mobile users to easily consume your content, mobile-friendliness is becoming increasingly relevant in terms of search engine optimization (SEO), with Google now in the process of switching to a mobile-first search index.
 Thankfully there are now a few tools you can utilize to provide your mobile site visitors a better experience.

 In October of 2015 Google introduced the Accelerated Mobile Pages or AMP project, which is designed to speed up websites, in particular mobile sites.
 Big publishers, such as the New York Times, Washington Post, and Buzzfeed, as well as e-commerce giant Ebay, quickly implemented the new AMP code base to improve their mobile websites.
 Sites using AMP have reported increased page views and higher conversion rates as a result of the faster loading pages.

 Although there are many benefits to AMP for most small business websites the technical requirements are too difficult to implement.
 There are a few AMP plugins for WordPress but they all create stripped down versions of your page that lack any of the features, i.e. no multimedia, no advertising, no contact forms, etc., one would expect in a modern website.
 Because of these issues the adoption of AMP by companies without large web development teams has been limited.